-project will provide technical assistance to update the RVS methodology and carry out new RVHS in the province.
-The project will review and update the existing disaster reduction plans, plans of the Temporary Drought Group, sectorial disaster reduction plans, related to hydrological resource management, agriculture, etc. The project will use the environmental planning model developed by the GEF-funded Sabana Camaguey Project to integrate DRR and CCA approaches and updated EWS procedures and functions in the new provincial environmental plan.
+new RVHS in the province.
+The project will review and update the existing disaster reduction plans, plans of the Temporary Drought Group, sectorial risk reduction plans, related to hydrological resource management, agriculture, etc. As noted, the project will use the environmental planning model developed by the GEF-funded Sabana Camaguey Project to integrate DRR and CCA approaches and updated EWS procedures and functions in the new provincial environmental plan.

-- In Dominican Republic the project will help local development councils develop local development plans, based on the scenarios for the Nizao River Basin.
-There is a need to strengthen planning capacities, and implement standardized land use planning guidelines which include climate change and vulnerability reduction measures. - In Jamaica, the project will review the existing LSDP in St Catherine and support the development of LSDPs in St. Thomas and St. Mary Parishes to ensure proper integration of the DRR and CCA.
+- In Dominican Republic, the project will support local development councils develop local development plans, based on risk analysis and climate scenarios for the Nizao River Basin.
+There is a need to strengthen planning capacities, and implement standardized land use planning guidelines which include climate change and vulnerability reduction measures. - In Jamaica, the project will support the development of LSDPs in St. Thomas and St. Mary Parishes and improve the existing LSDP in St. Catherine with the risk analysis and climate scenario information, leading to a more adequate integration of climate and disaster risk reduction measures.